 The model emphasizes patients’ personal choice to change their attitude towards the healthcare system, from passive recipient, to partner and co-pilot of the healthcare experience.
 This change in the personal role identity is a function of a dynamic evolution of patients’ adaptation and resilience to their healthcare condition.
 Full patient engagement results from a series of emotional and motivational efforts to reframe his/her health condition and the patient’s role and identity.
 This is crucial to sustain patients’ adherence to treatment and self-management and to successfully maintain change in behaviors and lifestyles.

 The Patient Health Engagement model contains four phases, and healthcare professionals can support patient engagement within each phase.

-- Phase 1: In this phase, patients experience feelings of psychological vulnerability connected to a critical event, usually a diagnosis.
+- Phase 1: B In this phase, patients experience feelings of psychological vulnerability connected to a critical event, usually a diagnosis.
 Healthcare practitioners should provide emotional support to help patients adjust to their new health condition.
 The focus should be on helping patients develop a new sense of agency and control regarding their illness.
 In other words, patients can be supported to help them feel that their actions can lead to effective health management.

-- Phase 2: In this phase, patients have an initial awareness of their health condition, but still have only superficial knowledge about how to manage it effectively.
+- Phase 2: A In this phase, patients have an initial awareness of their health condition, but still have only superficial knowledge about how to manage it effectively.
 In this phase, it is common for patients to dropout of the care process.
 In this position, health care providers are crucial points of reference for patients.
 They must also support patients in managing their illnesses and coping with illness, thus preventing care dropouts.

 - Phase 3: By this phase, patients have developed a good acceptance of their disease and have overcome the major psychological distresses connected to disease onset.
 Healthcare professionals can support patients in this phase by helping them to maintain adaptive health behaviors even in stressful or atypical situations.